Disability Support Worker Resume Guide + Tips + Example

 1. Research the prospective employer before your interview.

-Take the time to learn about the employer’s history, goals, values and people before your disability support worker interview.
-Being able to show that you have in-depth knowledge about your potential employer shows interest, dedication and commitment — traits that hiring managers look for in every job candidate.
-Plus, having a glimpse of the company culture before you arrive will give you an idea of what to expect on arrival.
+Showing that you have in-depth knowledge about your potential employer demonstrates interest, dedication and commitment — traits that hiring managers look for in every job candidate.
+Plus, a glimpse of the company culture before you arrive will give you an idea of what to expect.

 2. Practice at home.

-Prepare for your interview for a disability support worker position by practicing at home.
+Prepare for your interview for a disability support worker job by practicing at home.
 Start by reviewing the most common interview questions, such as:

 3. Be proactive and ask questions.

-Prepare at least three questions for the end of your interview.
+Prepare at least three questions for the end of your disability support worker job interview.
 Hiring managers will expect questions.
 This shows your enthusiasm and interest in the role, plus it allows you to learn more about the company and the position.

 Here are a few examples of questions to get you started: